MedARC-AI/med-lm-envs/environments/medbullets/README.md

 - Use `-a` / `--env-args` to pass environment-specific configuration as a JSON object.

 ### Environment Arguments
-Document any supported environment arguments and their meaning.
-Example:

 | Arg                  | Type | Default | Description                                                                                                                                                                          |
 | -------------------- | ---- | ------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |